leofb-hash/zatoga/README.md

 # zatoga
-A PWA to easily get distracted with...
+An offline PWA to easily get distracted with by:
+* Playing Games
+* Reading News
+* more features to come soon

 Availible at:
 * https://zatoga.irom.ga/